28 Feb Why FinTech Start-ups Need Content Marketing

 With the majority of FinTech start-ups funded by angel investors, an effective content marketing strategy could be the difference between securing funding or sinking.
 A sleek, well-structured website containing useful, easy-to-find content tailored to potential clients reassures investors that the business is well-positioned to generate leads and drive sales, and shows they understand the power of inbound marketing.

-At WooContent, we work alongside businesses to ensure your website is polished and written in a way that places you as an expert so it’s appealing to target clients.
+At WooContent, we work alongside businesses to ensure your website is polished and written in a way that places you as an expert so is appealing to target clients.

 • Brand awareness